Henry David Thoreau: Early life and education, 1817–1837

 Henry David Thoreau was born David Henry Thoreau in Concord, Massachusetts, into the "modest New England family" of John Thoreau, a pencil maker, and Cynthia Dunbar.
 His father was of French Protestant descent.
 His paternal grandfather had been born on the UK crown dependency island of Jersey.
-His maternal grandfather, Asa Dunbar, led Harvard's 1766 student "Butter Rebellion", the first recorded student protest in the American colonies.
+His maternal Scottish-American grandfather, Asa Dunbar, led Harvard's 1766 student "Butter Rebellion", the first recorded student protest in the American colonies.
 David Henry was named after his recently deceased paternal uncle, David Thoreau.
 He began to call himself Henry David after he finished college; he never petitioned to make a legal name change.

 He had two older siblings, Helen and John Jr., and a younger sister, Sophia Thoreau.
 None of the children married.
 Helen (1812–1849) died at age 37, from tuberculosis.
 John Jr. (1814–1842) died at age 27, of tetanus after cutting himself while shaving.
 Henry David (1817–1862) died at age 44, of tuberculosis.
 Sophia (1819–1876) survived him by 14 years, dying at age 56, of tuberculosis.